fionncur/IDStools/docs/migration.md

 If `source` is blank the script falls back to `csv_description` and emits a warning.

-By default the companion string is written only on the first pulse for each target node.
-Pass the `--repeat-source` flag to write it for every pulse instead — useful when the provenance label is constant across pulses and repeating it wastes space (see [Running the script](#running-the-script)).
+The companion (source) string is **not** stored in the pulses.
+Because it is constant across pulses, it is written **once** into a separate reference entry (see [Reference entry](#reference-entry)).
+Each pulse therefore holds only the value leaf; the matching source leaf lives at the same path in the reference.

 **Constraint:** both named leaves must exist as sub-fields of the `imas_path` node.
 Check the Data Dictionary before setting `needs_source` on a new row.